Naught0/lolrune/README.rst

 Documentation
 ~~~~~~~~~~~~~

-You can find the ugly version of the docs at https://naught0.github.io/lolrune/ while http://lolrune.readthedocs.io/ is being difficult.
+You can find the docs at http://lolrune.readthedocs.io/ and a quick example below.

 Examples
 ~~~~~~~~